charlietag/os_preparation/README.md

       * In **YourOwnFuntionName** , you just want to **LOAD VARIABLES ONLY** from databag, try add a comment into your function script

         ```bash
-        # For Load Variables Only Usage, add comment line with keyword RENDER_CP
+        # For Load Variables Only Usage, add the following single comment line with keyword RENDER_CP
         # RENDER_CP
         ```